multi-service-fabric/fabric-controller/doc/fabric_controller_building_guide.md

 This section describes the parameters in MFC/FC initial setting Config.
 MFC/FC initial setting Config file is in xml format.
 An example of MFC/FC initial setting Config is shown below.
-Parameters in MFC/FC initial setting Config are summarized in Table 6-2.
+Parameters in MFC/FC initial setting Config are summarized in the table 6-2.

 **MFC initial setting Config**
 ~~~xml